Search

 At MoveMobility, we’re aware of the complexities and confusion surrounding wheelchair van laws and regulations.
 We design and manufacture wheelchair accessible vans in-house and are certified by Transport Canada with a National Safety Mark on every modified wheelchair van we complete.

 In this blog post, we’ll dig deeper into wheelchair van laws and regulations.
-After you’re finished reading, you’ll feel more informed, empowered, confident, and less confused about wheelchair laws and regulations.
+After reading, you’ll feel more informed, empowered, confident, and less confused about wheelchair laws and regulations.

 Understanding Wheelchair Accessible Vans